rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 You must make a decision about transcient queues before migration, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transcient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).

-### Exclusive queues
+### Exclusive Queues

-[Exclusive queues](https://www.rabbitmq.com/queues.html#exclusive-queues) are not mirrored.
-An attempt to create an exclusive mirrored queue creates a non-mirrored queue so the mirroring policy is ignored.
+You do not need to complete any migration tasks for [exclusive queues](https://www.rabbitmq.com/queues.html#exclusive-queues).
+Exclusive queues are not mirrored even if the policy indicates that they are.
+Also, it is not possible to create an exclusive quorum queue.

-For exclusive queues that are not mirrored, you must decide whether to leave the queue as an exclusive queue or change it to a replicated queue during migration.
-Therefore, you must be careful not to make exclusive queue declarations with an explicit `x-queue-type: quorum` argument.
+For exclusive queues, however, you must decide whether to leave the queue as exclusive or change it to a replicated queue during migration.
+Be careful not to make exclusive queue declarations with an explicit `x-queue-type: quorum` argument.

 ## General Prerequisites before Migrating to Quorum Queues

-1. A minimum of 3 nodes in the RabbitMQ cluster is required (there is no reason to use quorum queues with a smaller amount of replicas).
+1. A RabbitMQ cluster with an odd number of nodes.
+A minimum of 3 nodes in the RabbitMQ cluster is required for high availability.
 2. The Management plugin should be running on at least one node.
 It is used to export/import definitions for a single host, which simplifies definitions cleanup. (`rabbitmqadmin` CLI command is also using the plugin behind the scenes).
-3. The [Shovel plugin](https://www.rabbitmq.com/shovel.html) should be enabled.
+3. To quickly move (shovel) the backlog of original queues to the new queues, enable the [Shovel plugin](https://www.rabbitmq.com/shovel.html).

 ## <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate the Queues by Virtual Host</a>